IBM/knative101-eventing/step1/README.md

 # Subscribe to event producers by defining event sources

 Event sources represent event producers which emit events from an external system.
 There are a list of predefined [event sources](https://knative.dev/v0.3-docs/eventing/sources/) in Knative.
-The events emitted from event producer will be converted into standard `CloudEvent` message by adapters before they arrives at Knative Eventing data panel.

-Event source has a field `SINK` in its spec which is used to specify an `addressable` object as event consumer.
-For example, Knative service has an access URL defined in its `status.address.hostname` field.
-Knative service is able to receive and acknowledge an event delivered over HTTP to this URL address.
-So Knative service can be defined as an event consumer.
+Knative service can receive and acknowledge an event delivered over HTTP, so Knative service can be defined as an event consumer.

 In this lab, we create an `CronJobSource` as event producer and specify a Knative service as the event consumer by specifying it as the `SINK` of `CronJobSource`.
-Thus, an event producer and an event consumer are binded in the event source definition.
+Thus, an event producer and an event consumer are bound in the event source definition.

 ![](../images/knative-simplemode.png)

 ## 1. Create a Knative service `event-display`

-Firstly, we create a Knative service `event-display` that prints incoming events to its log.
+First of all, we create a Knative service `event-display` that prints incoming events to its log.

 Create a file named as `service.yaml` copying below content into it, which is the configuration of a Knative service: